ryan-m-gallagher/ryan-m-gallagher.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: <b>Research</b>
-description: Here's what I have been working on...
+description: I do mostly applied research in urban/regional economics and local public finance.
+Please feel free to reach out if you have any questions.
 nav: true
 nav_order: 2
 ---